spmallette/java-dse-driver/manual/pooling/README.md

   back a [ResultSetFuture][result_set_future]).
   Once the request has been written to the connection, we say that it is *in flight*;
-* at some point, Cassandra will send back a response on the connection.
+* at some point, DSE will send back a response on the connection.
   This response also contains the stream id, which allows the driver to trigger a callback that will complete the corresponding query (this is the point where your `ResultSetFuture` will get completed).